-Code El le Element Compliance Criteria Record Records M1 Scope and commitment M1.1 Define the business scope and the scope of Freshcare certification.
+Code Element Compliance Criteria Records M1 Scope and commitment M1.1 Define the business scope and the scope of Freshcare certification.
 The scope of Freshcare certification is defined by the owner or appropriate senior manager.
 All business enterprises and activities undertaken are recorded.
 Flowcharts are completed to document the crops and activities for which Freshcare certification is required.
 Form - M1 Scope Form - M1 Flowchart M1.2 Identify property areas, infrastructure and surrounds on a property map.
-1. A property map is documented and maintained.
+A property map is documented and maintained.
 The map identifies: property boundaries, roads and surrounds (farming, school, sports fields, residential, etc.) sensitive areas adjacent to the property boundary such as National Parks, World Heritage-listed areas, Ramsar-listed wetland areas, wildlife sanctuaries/corridors or other specified conservation areas production areas and growing sites farm houses, buildings, sheds, on-farm roads and access points toilet facilities, septic tanks and seepage pads worker accommodation and facilities bulk fuel storage, including underground tanks chemical storage areas, mixing areas, equipment clean-down areas, dip sites (postharvest, livestock) and disposal trenches/evaporation ponds storage sites for waste, including controlled wastes (empty chemical containers awaiting collection, tyres) fertiliser and soil additive storage areas, composting/ageing and mixing/loading areas water sources, extraction points and delivery infrastructure drainage lines and discharge points natural waterways, wetlands, riparian areas and lakes areas that are, or are at risk of being, highly degraded, eroded or contaminated significant stands of remnant native vegetation threatened species other sensitive areas with high conservation value.
 Property map

-Code Ele Code Element Compliance Criteria Records M1.3 Define the business organisational structure.
-The organisational structure of the business is documented and must include: workers responsible for the management of environmental compliance reporting relationships of all workers whose roles may affect environmental compliance.
-Organisational chart M1.4 Document the business commitment to the Freshcare Code of Practice.
-See a se Form - M1 Commitment statement 0 Freshcare Resources Factsheet - M1 Scope and Freshcare Crop List (availa External Resources
+Code Element Compliance Criteria Records M1.3 Define the business organisational structure.
+The organisational structure of the business workers responsible for the management reporting relationships of all workers where compliance. nt of environmental compliance Organisational chart M1.4 Document the business commitment to the Freshcare Code of Practice. comply with the Freshcare Code of Practice Action Plan (E1) and all legislative requirem2.
+The commitment statement is communicate The owner or appropriate senior manager signs a commitment statement to support and comply with the Freshcare Code of Practice Environmental, Freshcare Rules, Environmental Action Plan (E1) and all legislative requirements.
+The commitment statement is communicated to all workers.
+The commitment statement is reviewed annually in conjunction with the Environmental 0 Freshcare Resources Factsheet - M1 Scope and Freshcare Crop List (availation) External Resources ·